dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 This will build your app into the build directory and the push all the right stuff to github to the gh-pages branch and everything.
 However!
 This will not push your code that is still in `master` you will still need to `add`, `commit`, and `push` all of your actual code from `local/master` to `origin/master`.
 All the deploy script does is help keep your published website in `gh-pages` clean and separate from your source code.

+🚀 git `add`, `commit`, `push` all the code that is currently in your `master` branch to your `origin master` branch.
+You should now have:  `master` branch with `/src` and all your webpack and package files, and you don't have to worry about a `gh-pages` branch because that is fully automatic with the deploy script.

 ## A word about debugging